-There are many things about the world today that make me think our timeline has been hijacked by malevolent forces intent on having a laugh at our expense.
-High on the list is the fact that Danny Dyer – the man who referred to aliens as “that mob up there” and the 9/11 hijackers as “them slags” – was a personal friend and protege of Harold Pinter, our greatest modern playwright.
+There are many things about the world today that make me think some higher being is having a laugh at our expense.
+Top of that list is the fact that Danny Dyer – the man who referred to aliens as “that mob up there” and the 9/11 hijackers as “them slags” – was a personal friend and protege of Harold Pinter, our greatest modern playwright.

 He was first cast by the man himself as the waiter in 1999’s Celebration, later following the play to New York, where he admitted smoking crack the night before a performance.
 This didn’t stop Pinter from casting him in No Man’s Land at the National Theatre and his final play, The Homecoming, in 2008.